Measuring price impact and information content of trades in a time-varying setting: Introduction

-The present work brings different contributions to the literature, developing a modified score-driven version of the S-VAR model by \cite{hasbrouck1991measuring}.
+The present work brings different contributions to the literature, developing a modified score-driven version of the SVAR model by \cite{hasbrouck1991measuring}.
 First, we do not model the evolution of the trade sign process directly but we focus on the evolution of the occurrence probability of a buy trade.
-We employ an inverse logistic function to describe the dynamics of the trading indicator, consistently with its binary nature.
-Our specification provides a better specified description of the trade sign time series, as confirmed by several tests run on the model's residuals.
-Second, we aggregate lagged values of the variables of the modified model over three different scales following the technique introduced in \cite{corsi2009simple} to mimic the realized volatility persistence.
+We employ an inverse logistic function to describe the dynamics of the trading indicator, consistent with its binary nature.
+Our specification provides a better-specified description of the trade-sign time series, as confirmed by several tests run on the model's residuals.
+Second, we aggregated lagged values of the order flow variable of the modified model on three different scales following the technique introduced in \cite{corsi2009simple} to mimic the persistence of the realized volatility.
 The aggregation allows us to mitigate the curse of dimensionality while capturing the well-known persistence of the order flow (see \cite{lillo2004long,toth2015equity}), while at the same time improving the quality of the model specification.
-As the last, and most significant, modification in our model, the instantaneous impact parameter of trades on quotes is time-varying and follows a score-driven integrated dynamics.
-We derive the score-driven aggregated modified Hasbrouck model (SDAMH) equations by computing the log-likelihood function and the scaled score needed for the DCS updating.
-Then, we conduct different Monte Carlo tests.
-Simulations confirm the ability of the approach to recover the true parameter values using the maximum likelihood estimator (MLE).
-The approach provides an effective filter for misspecified deterministic and autoregressive dynamics.
+As the last and most significant modification in our model, the instantaneous impact parameter of trades on quotes and the volatility of the return idiosyncratic component are time-varying and follow score-driven integrated dynamics.
+We derive the score-driven aggregated modified Hasbrouck model (SDAMH) equations by computing the log-likelihood function and the scaled score needed for the DCS updating of the instantaneous impact and volatility.

-We empirically test our model by estimating the SDAMH model on a sample of data of Apple Inc. (AAPL) and Microsoft (MSFT) stocks listed at NASDAQ.
-Estimates show that integrated DCS dynamics reproduces the relevant features of the instantaneous impact.
-We find that it displays an intra-day decreasing pattern, being large at the beginning of the day and declining afterwards, and display some large localized fluctuations, possibly related to liquidity crises, endogenously of exogenously driven.
-As a specific case of the latter, we study in detail days of the Federal Open Market Committee (FOMC) announcements.